prwani/mcp_demo_app_python/docs/index.md

 - Lab 2: Deploy Leave MCP server
 - Lab 3: Deploy Timesheet MCP server
 - Lab 4: Deploy MCP chat client
+- Lab 5 : Use VS Code with Leave & Timesheet MCP servers
+- Lab 6 : Build MCP servers with Azure API Management  (from Lab 1 APIs)
+- Lab 7 : Use VS Code with APIM-hosted MCP servers

 You’ll first review core concepts for each lab, then run the exact commands (using the provided scripts).
 After completion, use the chat client UI to explore MCP Tools, Prompts, and Resources.